2022–23 Tennessee Tech Golden Eagles men's basketball team

 The 2022–23 Tennessee Tech Golden Eagles men's basketball team represented Tennessee Technological University in the 2022–23 NCAA Division I men's basketball season.
 The Golden Eagles, led by fourth-year head coach John Pelphrey, played their home games at the Eblen Center in Cookeville, Tennessee as members of the Ohio Valley Conference.
+They finished the season 16–17, 11–7 in OVC play to finish in second place.
+They defeated UT Martin to advance to the championship of the OVC tournament where they lost to Southeast Missouri State.

 Previous season

 The Golden Eagles finished the 2021–22 season 11–21, 7–10 in OVC play to finish in seventh place.
 As the No. 7 seed, they defeated Austin Peay in the first round of the OVC tournament, before falling to Morehead State in the quarterfinals.